Sources of ancient Tamil history: Literature

+Sangam

 By far, the most important source of ancient Tamil history is the corpus of Tamil poems, referred to as Sangam literature, generally dated from the last centuries of the pre-Christian era to the early centuries of the Christian era.
 It consists of 2,381 known poems, with a total of over 50,000 lines, written by 473 poets.
 Each poem belongs to one of two types: Akam (inside) and Puram (outside).
 The akam poems deal with inner human emotions such as love and the puram poems deal with outer experiences such as society, culture and warfare.
 They contain descriptions of various aspects of life in the ancient Tamil country.
 The Maduraikkanci by Mankudi Maruthanaar contains a full-length description of Madurai and the Pandyan country under the rule of Nedunj Cheliyan III.
 The Netunalvatai by Nakkirar contains a description of the king’s palace.
 The Purananuru and Akanaṉūṟu collections contain poems sung in praise of various kings and also poems that were composed by the kings themselves.
 The Sangam age anthology Pathirruppaththu provides the genealogy of two collateral lines for three or four generations of the Cheras, along with describing the Chera country, in general.
 The poems in Ainkurnuru, written by numerous authors, were compiled by Kudalur Kizhar at the instance of Chera King Yanaikkatcey Mantaran Ceral Irumporai.The Chera kings are also mentioned in other works such as Akanaṉūṟu, Kuruntokai, Natṟiṇai and Purananuru.
 The Pattinappaalai describes the Chola port city of Kaveripumpattinam in great detail.
 It mentions Eelattu-unavu – food from Eelam – arriving at the port.
 One of the prominent Sangam Tamil poets is known as Eelattu Poothanthevanar meaning Poothan-thevan (proper name) hailing from Eelam mentioned in Akanaṉūṟu: 88, 231, 307; Kurunthokai: 189, 360, 343 and Naṟṟiṇai: 88, 366.